InnovateUKGitHub/innovation-funding-service/setup-files/scripts/docker-native/README.md

 changing permissions for the file).

 - `deploy.sh` is the main deployment script to build the entire application within the Docker environment.
-It essentially just runs a `./gradlew cleanDeploy` on a sub-project and then copies over the build into the required Docker container.
+It essentially just runs a `./gradlew cleanDeploy` on a sub-project.

     Usage as follows: